Dodger “Firsts”

 On October 23, Jackie Robinson becomes the first African-American to sign a professional contract with a Major League Baseball club – the Dodgers.
 Robinson is then assigned to play in 1946 with the Montreal Royals, the Dodgers’ top farm team in the International League

-Jackie Robinson breaks the color barrier and makes his debut in Major League Baseball on April 15 in a game at Ebbets Field.
-Branch Rickey signed Robinson initially to a contract on October 23, 1945 and assigned the former UCLA four- sport star to play for the Montreal Royals in 1946.
+Jackie Robinson becomes the first Black player in Major League Baseball’s modern era as he debuts for the Dodgers as first baseman on April 15 in a game against the Boston Braves at Ebbets Field, Brooklyn.
+Branch Rickey signed Robinson initially to a contract on October 23, 1945 and assigned the former UCLA four-sport star to play for the Montreal Royals in 1946.
 In 1947, Dodger ownership consisted of Rickey, Walter O’Malley, John L. Smith and Dearie McKeever Mulvey

 Dan Bankhead signs with the Dodgers to become the first African-American pitcher in the major leagues, making his debut on August 26.
 Bankhead homered in his first major league plate appearance